 by opening 1 instead of 2.
 If you open 2, when partner bids 2, waiting, you must rebid 3.
 Now, it is hard to ever show your hand.
 Instead, I'd risk 1.
 Assuming it doesn't go all pass, I'll get to reverse into hearts and have a good auction at a much lower level.

 Focus on the main issue of 3-3 in the minors and understand why a few pairs use "the short club."
 Be prepared for the remainder of the auction and choose your opening bid carefully.
-Next month we will explore the rest of the auction after starting with one-of-a-minor.
+In the next article we will explore the rest of the auction after starting with one-of-a-minor.

 Larry' Audio Tour of the Convention Card